TheRealEamonCS/Eamon-CS/README.md

 #### Playing

-ECS programs launch using a collection of batch files (or shell scripts in Unix) located under the QuickLaunch directory.
-You can create a shortcut to this folder on your desktop to easily access the system.
+Inside the QuickLaunch directory, you'll find a platform-specific script called DetectDotnetAndConfigure.
+Successfully running this script configures Eamon CS, making it playable.

-ECS Mobile mirrors the hierarchical directory structure of ECS Desktop, making the experience very similar.
+The Eamon CS game runner, built with Avalonia UI, offers a consistent user experience across all supported platforms and includes a Settings tab for customization.
+Please see [SUGGESTED GAMEPLAY SETTINGS](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP6) in the Technical Paper for more details.

-Players may benefit by reconfiguring their Command console before running Eamon CS, an optional step.
-If interested, please see [SUGGESTED GAMEPLAY SETTINGS](https://TheRealEamonCS.github.io/pages/TechnicalPaper/TechnicalPaper.html#ECSTP6) in the Technical Paper for more details.
+If helpful, you can move the generated EamonPM program shortcut to your desktop for easy access.

 #### Contributing